dieselpoint/norm/README.md

 ```

 This isn't very secure, though, because all classes in your app will have access to the password.
 For a more
-secure method, override `Entity.getDataSource()` and supply your own DataSource using whatever method your
+secure method, override `Entity.getDataSource()` and supply your own DataSource using whatever method you
-app prefers, then have all your actual entities classes subclass that one.
+prefer, then have all your actual entities classes subclass that one.
 For example:

 ```Java
 class MyEntity extends Entity {